 SET UP JANUARY 2010.
-PLEASE SEND ANY PHOTOGRAPHS/INFORMATION ETC., TO DAVE, AT THE FOLLOWING EMAIL ADDRESS email@example.com
+PLEASE SEND ANY PHOTOGRAPHS/INFORMATION ETC., TO DAVE, AT THE FOLLOWING NEW EMAIL ADDRESS firstname.lastname@example.org

 (NEW CONTRIBUTORS ALWAYS WELCOME).
 Click on any pic and all of them appear to view.